Skip to Content

 Norwegian offers a variety of drink packages for all ages, at various price points.
 But is an NCL beverage package worth it?
 I’ll explain what each package currently includes and how much it will cost for your cruise, so you can decide if you should buy one and which drink package is right for you.

-Norwegian Cruise Line raised prices and changed drink package selection for 2023
+Norwegian Cruise Line raised prices and changed drink package selection in 2023

 Beginning in January 2023, NCL raised the price of all drink packages by $10 per day.
 Although post-shutdown price hikes are becoming the norm, Norwegian already charged among the highest per-day costs for beverage packages in the cruise industry.